-- multiBamCoverage has two modes, bins and BED.
-If you make use of the BED mode (as opposed to bin, wherein consecutive bins of equal size are used for the coverage calculation), you can supply a BED file of regions that you would like to limit the operation to.
-This will do the same thing as in the general workaround mentioned above. - computeGCBias: You can make use of the --filterOut option of tools/computeGCBias.
-You will first need to create a BED file that contains all the regions you are not interested in.
-Then supply this file of RegionsOf\Non\Interest.bed to computeGCBias.
+- tools/multiBamSummary has two modes, bins and BED.
+If you make use of the BED mode, you can supply a BED file of regions that you would like to limit the operation to.
+This will do the same thing as in the general workaround mentioned above. - tools/computeGCBias has a --filterOut option.
+If you to create a BED file that contains all the regions you are not interested in, you can then supply this file to computeGCBias --filterOut Regions\to\be\ignored.bed and those regions will subsequently be ignored.